ryanj/Eventbrite.jquery.js/README.md

-# An Eventbrite API clinet library. (requires jQuery)
+# An Eventbrite API client library. (requires jQuery)
 --------------------------------------
 written by @ryanjarvinen